Many or all companies we feature compensate us. Compensation and editorial

 Can I Use a Home Equity Loan to Buy Another House?

-Reasons to consider buying a second home include a family vacation property, a short-term rental income, to fix and flip, or a long-term investment rental.
+You might consider buying a second home for a family vacation property, a short-term rental income, to fix and flip, or a long-term investment rental.
 In some cases, you may even be able to use a home equity loan to buy another home.

 Tapping into your current home’s equity to purchase another house is possible for qualified borrowers, but first, consider several factors.
 Here’s a look at whether you can use your current home’s equity, what this process entails, and whether it’s the right move for you.

-Can you use a home equity loan or HELOC to buy another house?
+Can you use a home equity loan to buy another house?

-Two types of loans can be used to tap into your primary home’s equity, which is how much of the property you own compared to what you still owe on your mortgage loan.
-One is a home equity loan, and the other is a home equity line of credit (HELOC).
+Yes.
+You can use two types of loans can be used to tap into your primary home’s equity, which is how much of the property you own compared to what you still owe on your mortgage loan:

 There are no regulations on how the funds are used.
 As long as you meet the requirements of the home equity loan or HELOC lender, you can use these funds toward the purchase of another house.